chelseau/threadedobjectdeleter/README.md

 Threaded Object Deleter
 =======================

 A Multi-threaded object deleter.
-It currently supports Rackspace cloud files.
+It currently supports Rackspace Cloud Files and Amazon S3.

 Issues
 ------
 Please report any issues and send any pull requests to [threadedobjectdeleter](https://github.com/chelseau/threadedobjectdeleter)

-I've only implemented Cloud Files so far because that's all I need.
-If you have a use for other object stores (AWS, FTP, etc) let me know and I'll look into implementing them.
+I'll also gladly accept feature requests.

 Usage
 -----